sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 ```

 Getting closer!
 The default audience for a token created with `kubectl` is
-`https://kubernetes.default.svc` which amazon doesn't seem to like.
-Lets try
+`https://kubernetes.default.svc` which amazon does not seem to like.
+Let us try
 creating it again with `sts.amazonaws.com`:

 ```bash